 China’s InnoSTARS competition caps the event. https://mitechnews.com/entrepreneur/chinas-innostars-competition-coming-to-detroit-april-29/

-8 Tracks (four in morning and four in afternoon).
+6 Tracks (three in morning and three in afternoon).
 Each track three-45-minute sessions.

 Connected & Autonomous Vehicles: A deep dive into what Michigan auto companies are doing to develop Connected and Autonomous Vehicles.
 Panels also will discuss how CAVs will transform the transportation landscape.
 Plus a panel will examine the testing labs in Michigan.
 Another session will look at Smart Cities.